stevepolitodesign/rails-react-example/README.md

 # Rails React Example

-An example application built with Rails and React
+An example application built with Rails and React.
+See a [live demo](https://rails-react-example.herokuapp.com/).

 ## Local Build